 STEP 6: Apply Basic Strategy

-You should put everything you have learned into the game.
-If you intend to take table tennis as a profession, you should have a strategy.
-Whether it’s a loop or spin shot that works for you.
+It will help if you put everything you have learned into the game.
+If you intend to take table tennis as a profession, you should have a strategy, whether a loop or spin shot, that works for you.
 Most experts believe that successful athletes have a working strategy that helps them win their games.

 Here is a strategy we propose: